Negligent Owner Claims Dog Hers When Convenient, Calls It 'Our Dog' When It's Clean-Up Time

 Encouraging discussions about attachment can help family members recognize their patterns of relating and how they impact shared responsibilities.

-Now, the OP became the dog's favorite.
+Now, the OP has become the dog's favorite.

-To dog won't trust its true owner anymore.
+The dog won't trust its true owner anymore.

 Furthermore, the emotional bonds formed with pets can complicate perceptions of ownership and responsibility.